auth0/docs/articles/libraries/lock/events.md

 - `shown`: Triggers when the Lock early opens.
 - `ready`: Triggers when the Lock is ready for user interaction.
-- `close`: Triggers when the user manually closes the widget.
+- `close`: Triggers when the user manually closes Lock.
 - `hidden`: Triggers when Lock has hidden.
 - `signin ready`: Triggers when signin mode view is displayed.
 - `signin submit`: Triggers when signin panel is being submitted or the user clicks on a social connection.